cornerwings/cornerwings.github.io/_posts/2018-07-03-graal-native-methods.md

 ---
 layout: post
-title:  "Interfacing with native methods on Graal"
+title:  "Interfacing with native methods on Graal VM"
 date:   2018-07-03 16:20:04 -0700
 ---

 Java has quite possibly one of the worst ways to interact with native methods using JNI (Java Native Interface).
 JNI APIs follow weird conventions and the language boundary interop is unbelievably cumbersome to deal with.
-Graal introduces a new way to cross language boundary that is easier to maintain and allows interop with any native library.
+Graal VM introduces a new way to cross language boundary that is easier to maintain and allows interop with any native library.

 Exchanging anything other than primitive data via JNI typically involves either reaching back to the VM (very slow) or use a serialization library like Protobuf (still slow) or directly access memory by address in Java via sun.misc.Unsafe (fast but unstable).
-That's why I was super excited for [Graal's polyglot][graal-polyglot] abilities which will essentially eliminate the need for JNI and introduce a safer way to cross the language boundary from Java.
+That's why I was super excited for [Graal VM's polyglot][graal-polyglot] abilities which will essentially eliminate the need for JNI and introduce a safer way to cross the language boundary from Java.
 LLVM interoperability in [reference manual][graal-llvm-interop] gave me a lot of hope and showed how simple this can be.

-Turns out there are still some limitations in polyglot capabilities of Graal.
+Turns out there are still some limitations in polyglot capabilities of Graal VM.
 For Java interop with native methods it requires you to create a native image (compile the java application to executable code).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The direct access to C data structures via interoperability is currently only supported for JavaScript, Ruby, R, or Python (see <a href="https://t.co/chX23U78kA">https://t.co/chX23U78kA</a> for an example).
 How to interact between Java and C/C++ when creating a native image is described here: <a href="https://t.co/HeuOIDOlOq">https://t.co/HeuOIDOlOq</a></p>&mdash; Thomas Wuerthinger (@thomaswue) <a href="https://twitter.com/thomaswue/status/992798186543702016?ref_src=twsrc%5Etfw">May 5, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The only problem is that native image building functionality in Graal is quite limited (as of now) and it is not always possible to build one for complex Java applications.
+The only problem is that native image building functionality in Graal VM is quite limited (as of now) and it is not always possible to build one for complex Java applications.
 I still wanted to see if this is indeed simpler than using JNI and if there is any performance gap between these approaches (the fastest way that I know of is to expose the address via JNI method and write wrapper classes that access memory directly using Unsafe in Java).

 ## Exposing C data structures
-Although not quite as neat as exposing these structs to dynamic languages like JavaScript etc., it is still quite convenient in Graal.
+Although not quite as neat as exposing these structs to dynamic languages like JavaScript etc., it is still quite convenient in Graal VM.
 Firstly there is no need to implement additional APIs just for the sake of language interop and you can simply integrate with your existing headers and library files.
 This means that it is possible to integrate with any arbitrary library provided that initial mapping of structs is done.

 Let's start with a simple data structure (in file ```triple.h```) and create the corresponding structure for that in Java,
 {% highlight c %}